biopython/biopython.github.io/wiki/GitUsage.md

 ---------------------------------------------

-If you think you changes are worth including in the main Biopython distribution, then [file an (enhancement) bug on Bugzilla](http://bugzilla.open-bio.org/), and include a link to your updated branch (i.e. your branch on GitHub, or another public Git server).
-You could also attach a patch on Bugzilla.
+If you think you changes are worth including in the main Biopython distribution, then [file an (enhancement) bug on our bug tracker](http://redmine.open-bio.org/projects/biopython), and include a link to your updated branch (i.e. your branch on GitHub, or another public Git server).
+You could also attach a patch to the bug.
 If the changes are accepted, one of the Biopython developers will have to check this code into our main repository.

 On GitHub itself, you can inform keepers of the main branch of your changes by sending a 'pull request' from the main page of your branch.